Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 For U.S. citizens in Singapore, CPFIS and SRS can become PFIC traps when the account holds non-U.S. pooled investments.
 The account wrapper is not the issue.
 The underlying fund is.

-CPF approval, SRS tax relief, MAS regulation, SGX listing, and local tax-free growth do not control U.S. PFIC classification.
-Under IRC §1297(a), a foreign fund is a PFIC if it meets the passive income test or passive asset test.
+Approval by the Central Provident Fund (CPF) Board, SRS tax relief, regulation by the Monetary Authority of Singapore (MAS), SGX listing, and local tax-free growth do not control U.S. PFIC classification.
+Under U.S. tax code IRC §1297(a), the U.S. Internal Revenue Service (IRS) tests whether a foreign fund constitutes a PFIC based on passive income and passive asset thresholds.

 Under IRC §1298(a), ownership can be direct, indirect, or constructive.
 The U.S. analysis follows the underlying entity, not the Singapore account label.
-Singapore unit trusts, Ireland-domiciled UCITS ETFs, ILP sub-funds, cash-management funds, and non-U.S. money market funds all require PFIC review.
+Singapore unit trusts authorized by MAS, Ireland-domiciled UCITS ETFs, ILP sub-funds, cash-management funds, and non-U.S. money market funds commonly require PFIC review.
 If no reporting exception applies, Form 8621 can be triggered under IRC §1298(f).

 See: What Is a PFIC?

-Singapore PFIC Risk Table: CPFIS, SRS, Endowus, UCITS ETFs, ILPs and S-REITs
+Singapore PFIC Risk Matrix: CPFIS, SRS, Endowus, UCITS ETFs, ILPs and S-REITs

 🔴 High — Form 8621 review usually required